vahidAK/PatMat/README.md

                         based on strand-seq phased variants.
   --min_base_quality MIN_BASE_QUALITY, -mbq MIN_BASE_QUALITY
                         Only include bases with phred score higher or equal to this option.
-The default is >=7. if your bam does not include base quality data or cannot be obtained this option will not be used.
+The default is >=7. if any read/base in alignment file does not have base quality data or cannot be obtained, this option will be ignored for such reads/bases and all the bases will be used.
   --mapping_quality MAPPING_QUALITY, -mq MAPPING_QUALITY
                         An integer value to specify threshold for filtering reads based on mapping quality.
 Default is >=20